oasis-tcs/odata-specs/odata-json-format/4 Common Characteristics.md

 ### ##subsubsec Control Information: `count` (`odata.count`)

-The `count` control information occurs only in responses and can annotate any collection, see [OData-Protocol #odata-protocol#SystemQueryOptioncount].
+The `count` control information occurs only in responses and can annotate any collection, see [OData-Protocol, section #odata-protocol#SystemQueryOptioncount].
 Its value is an
 `Edm.Int64` value corresponding to the total count of members in the collection represented by the request.